niclan/docker-registry-ops/README.md

 ## Installing

-Python needs a couple of packages: see requirements.txt.
+Python needs a some packages: see requirements.txt.
 You can see if your OS package manager provides them and install them using that or you can try pip: `pip install -r requirements.txt`